-The Apache Corporation Tree Grant Program focuses on improving wildlife habitats, restoring storm damage and enhancing cities and neighborhoods.
+The Apache Tree Grant Program focuses on restoring wildlife habitats, repairing storm damage and enhancing cities and neighborhoods.

-One acre of forest puts out four tons of oxygen – enough for 18 people for one year – and removes six tons of carbon dioxide, a contributor to global climate change.
-Trees also bring nature into our city environments and provide habitat for wildlife.
+One acre of forest puts out four tons of oxygen and removes six tons of carbon dioxide, a contributor to global climate change.
+Trees also bring nature into our urban environments and provide habitat for wildlife.

+To apply for an Apache tree grant, click here.
 It is of great importance to the Apache Corporation Tree Grant Program that grant recipients do what they can to ensure the trees have the best chance of survival.
-If your request for trees is approved, we ask for your organization’s commitment to take care of the trees and ensure their survival to the best of your abilities.
+If a request for trees is approved, we ask the organization to commit to caring for the trees and ensuring their survival.
 If selected for a grant, recipients must send a grant receipt to the Apache Corporation Tree Grant Program and coordinate all media with the Apache Corporation Public Affairs Department.
-Please forward press releases and other announcements to Wendy Craven.

 Please forward news releases and other announcements to Corporate Outreach Manager Wendy Craven.